A recent conversation reminded me of this horror show:

 The second issue has to do with the fact that I had all of the LEDs essentially lit up in parallel.

 This is a problem that a lot of budding hobbyists (myself included) have with LED circuits.
 LEDs are fun.
 They're cheap, bright, and who doesn't want to just cover their body with them?

 On the down side, they are fairly sophisticated semiconductor devices.
-One of the first things that EEs learn is how to do is combine resistors in series in parallel.
+One of the first things that EEs learn how to do is combining resistors in series in parallel.
 If you put two resistors of equal value in parallel, you can expect the current through each to be equal.
 If you were a hobbyist born in 1950, you'd probably be connecting miniature light bulbs in series and parallel to illuminate your model train set or ...jalopy or whatever, and these simple laws of electricity would apply perfectly as light bulbs are basically resistors.

 Unfortunately, if you were born in more recent times, your electronics projects typically use LEDs instead of light bulbs, and while much more efficient and colorful, they are a lot more complicated.

 An LED is at its core a diode (that's what the D is for).
 Diodes allow current to travel in just one direction.
 As charge flows through a diode, it experiences a drop in potential.
 Most silicon diodes have about a .7V drop from anode to cathode while special Schottky diodes have a smaller drop of about .3V-.4V.
 We call this the "forward voltage" or .
 These voltage drops are relatively constant regardless of the amount of current passing through them.
 If there is not enough potential across the diode to overcome that voltage drop, no current will flow.